Gerald L. Miller

-Gerald L. Miller (born September 9, 1942) is a retired brigadier general in the United States Marine Corps.
+Gerald L. Miller (September 9, 1942 - September 18, 2024) was a retired brigadier general in the United States Marine Corps.

 Early life and education

-Miller was born on September 9, 1942 in Appleton, Wisconsin.
-He was raised on a dairy farm and graduated from Brillion High School in Brillion, Wisconsin before graduating from Marquette University and Marquette University Law School.
+Miller was born on September 9, 1942, in Appleton, Wisconsin.
+He was raised on a dairy farm and graduated from Brillion High School in Brillion, Wisconsin, before graduating from Marquette University and Marquette University Law School.
 Later, he moved to Combined Locks, Wisconsin.
 Miller's two brothers and his son also served in the United States Marine Corps.

 Career

 Miller was commissioned through the NROTC program as an officer in the United States Marine Corps in 1964.
 The following year, he was deployed to serve as an infantry officer in the Vietnam War.

 After returning to the United States and recovering from wounds received in combat, he served as a public affairs officer at the Marine Corps recruiting station in Chicago, Illinois.
 In 1967, he began flight training in Pensacola, Florida.
 The following year, he was stationed at Marine Corps Air Station El Toro.
 He then served a second tour of duty as an RF-4B pilot in the Vietnam War.

 After completing law school in 1975, Miller served as a Marine Corps judge advocate at bases and station in the United States and overseas.
 Before retiring in 1994, and as a brigadier general, he served as Staff Judge Advocate to the Commandant of the Marine Corps and as the Director of the Judge Advocate Division at Headquarters, U.S. Marine Corps.